mk-fg/git-nerps/README.rst

       derived_key_len = nacl.SecretBox.KEY_SIZE )

   I.e. PBKDF2-SHA256 (as implemented in python's hashlib.pbkdf2_hmac) is used
-  with static salt (can be overidden via cli optioon) and 500k rounds (also controllable via cli option), result is truncated to crypto_secretbox key size.
+  with static salt (can be overidden via cli option) and 500k rounds (also controllable via cli option), result is truncated to crypto_secretbox key size.